VersaLab/versa-contract/SPECIFICATION.md

 - `value`: the value allowed to send along with the call
 - `functionSelector`: the function allowed to call
 - `allowedArguments`: the arguments range allowed to pass to the function
+- `paymaster`: the paymaster contract address that the session is allowed to use
+- `validUntil`: the timestamp when the session is expired, 0 for infinite
+- `validAfter`: the timestamp when the session is valid
+- `timesLimit`: the times limit for the session

 An operator can hold multiple sessions of a wallet, and all the sessions of a wallet for a specific operator are organized as a Merkle tree and it's root is stored on-chain.
-Besides sessions, an user can also set other restrictions for an operator to minimize the risk, which we defined as `Permission`, including:
+Besides sessions, an user can also set gas limit for an operator to prevent the operator from consuming too much gas.
-- `sessionRoot`: the merkle root of the sessions of the operator
-- `paymaster`: the paymaster contract address that the operator is allowed to use
-- `validUntil`: the timestamp when the permission is expired, 0 for infinite
-- `validAfter`: the timestamp when the permission is valid
-- `gasRemaining`: the gas limit for the operator
-- `timeRemaining`: the times limit for the operator

-The SessionKeyValidator contract allows the user to set an overall token allowance for the operator if the user doesn't care about the token amount consumed by individual sessions.
-The permission and token allowance configuration can be authorized by the wallet owner through an off-chain permit signature and later submitted on-chain by the operator along with the session key transaction.
+The SessionKeyValidator contract supports Versa Wallet's `batch` transaction and validates if each operation of the batch has a valid session.

 ### SpendingLimitHooks